SrikanthGarnipudi/ImageClassifier/README.md

 We'll lead you through each part which you'll implement in Python.

-When you've completed this project, you'll have an application that can be trained on any set of labeled images.
-Here your network will be learning about flowers and end up as a command line application.
+This is an application that can be trained on any set of labeled images.
+Here network will be learning about flowers and end up as a command line application.
 But, what you do with your new skills depends on your imagination and effort in building a dataset.
 For example, imagine an app where you take a picture of a car, it tells you what the make and model is, then looks up information about it.
 Go build your own dataset and make something new.

-First up is importing the packages you'll need.
-It's good practice to keep all the imports at the beginning of your code.
-As you work through this notebook and find you need to import a package, make sure to add the import up here.

 ## File Descriptions

 cat_to_name.json: Provides mapping inforamtion between flower id and name.

-Image Classifier Project.ipynb: Is a jupyter notebook provides detailed implementation of this project. workspace_utils.py is a helper python library
+Image Classifier Project.ipynb: Is a jupyter notebook provides detailed implementation of this project.

+workspace_utils.py is a helper python library